-Bailiffs are entitled to charge fees for their enforcement work—but only within strict limits set by law.
+Bailiffs are entitled to charge fees for their enforcement work - but only within strict limits set by law.
 Many debtors are wrongly overcharged due to fee abuse, duplication, or VAT errors.
 Here’s what you need to know.

-Standard Bailiff Fee Stages
+Standard Bailiff Fee Stages - Non-High Court Enforcement

-Stage | Fee | Description |
+| Stage | Fee | Description |

-Compliance | £75 | Notice of enforcement sent by post or email |
+| Compliance | £79 | Notice of enforcement sent by post or email |

-Enforcement | £235 + 7.5% of debt over £1,500 | Physical attendance to take control of goods |
+| Enforcement | £247 + 7.5% of the amount above £1,900 where permitted | Physical attendance to take control of goods |

-Sale/Disposal | £110 + 7.5% of debt over £1,500 | Removal and sale of goods, or clamping/towing |
+| Sale/Disposal | £116 + 7.5% of the amount above £1,900 where permitted | Removal and sale of goods, or preparation for sale |

 Additional Fees Must Be Justified